 • How is your approach to dementia care unique?

-It means you can rest assured that you will have the right team in place to put your mind at ease and know that your loved ones are receiving the best care available.
+We have a training programme for Staff Members which is specialised for the home care environment, and which has been developed by experts in dementia services.
+This means that you can rest assured that you will have the right team in place to put your mind at ease and know that your loved ones are receiving the best care available.

 Our Staff